projectcalico/calico/hack/development-environment/README.md

 	kind delete cluster
 ```

-This  kind recipe uses kubernetes' kind to run locally build images and starts a kind cluster, you can run it easily, and it will *build* all of calico for you as well, by just running "ROOT_CALICO_REPOS_DIR=/calico_all kind-local-up.sh" .
+This [kind](https://github.com/kubernetes-sigs/kind) recipe runs locally on a linux box, and builds images + starts a kind cluster, you can run it easily, and it will *build* all of calico for you as well, by just running "ROOT_CALICO_REPOS_DIR=/calico_all kind-local-up.sh" .

 - Of course, that assumes you've cloned all of the calico repositories into /calico_all.
-IF they are somewhere else, thats also fine.
+IF they are somewhere else, that's also fine.
 - Make sure you can run *docker* as the user who starts this script.
 - Make sure that you've installed *kind* as well as *kubectl*.